Kaivv1/Mappy/README.md

 ## Features

-You have full cotrol over your workouts:
+You have full cotrol over your workouts: <br>
 -delete <br>
 -edit <br>
 -save <br>